Lyric (musician): 2024-2025: Two more EPs, headline tours and chart success

 In January 2024, Lyric released "Gravity".
 The song quickly became Lyric's most streamed song gaining over 900,000 streams on Spotify by October 2025.
 Lyric released "Wildfire (Make You Mine)" and "Isabella" throughout 2024 and on 20 September 2024 she released her second EP "Nostalgia.
 Alongside the release of her EP, Lyric released her first CD.

 On 15 October 2024, Lyric announced her debut headlining tour, "The Nostalgia Tour".
 She originally had three dates: Brisbane, Sydney & Melbourne, and she added one more Brisbane show one week later.
 After two weeks of being on sale, the tour was sold out.

 In February 2025, Lyric released "Friends".
 In March, she released her very first vinyl record for her EP "Nostalgia".
 Following the release of "Friends, Lyric performed a sold out show in Sydney and announced her first UK tour.
 In May, Lyric was announced to be a part of Spilt Milk Festival 2025 and Starburst Festival 2025.
 Lyric released "Make a Move" and "Homesick" between May and June 2025.
 She announced her third EP "The Art of Falling First" on 25 July 2025 and a month later announced "The Falling First Tour", with five dates across Australia.

 Lyric performed at Triple J on 15 September 2025, covering "Ribs" by Lorde for Like a Version.
 She also performed Make a Move at Triple J.

 On 17 October 2025, Lyric achieved her first charting success, on the ARIA charts.
 "The Art of Falling First" charted at number 2 on the Australian album chart and number 9 on the album chart.

 Personal life

 Lyric has a younger sister, Harper.
-Lyric's song "Tahlia" is about her IRL best-friend of the same name.
+Lyric's song "Tahlia" is about her best-friend of the same name.